-What do facilities managers have to do with workplace design?
+What do office facility management teams and facilities managers have to do with workplace design?

 These days, a lot… the role of a facility manager has changed over the years, with the primary responsibility being to maintain workplace efficiency through maintenance.
 This role has evolved into one that has additional responsibilities like property management, in-house technology implementation, and even workplace design.